Buckhorn Saloon, Museum, and Texas Ranger Museum

 The Buckhorn bar (with many "original furnishings"), cafe, arcade and gift shop are free; the sprawling 2-story museum that surrounds is not -- but touts the economy of seeing "Five Museums in One."

 A giant Woolly Mammoth head, mounted on a giant plaque, greets visitors.
 "It's made of steel wool," Texas Bob confides to us.
 "We bought it on eBay."

 Exhibits are jam-packed in spots -- you might see a 6-ft. long stuffed snake cozying up to a tray of vintage whiskey bottles or a collection of miniature saddles.The rarest treasures are displayed behind glass, like precious royal jewels (and who could really put a price on the head of a rare Manboon?).
 There are many other one-of-a-kind items, such as a cathedral made of 50,000 wooden matchsticks.

-"Old Tex," the longest Texas Longhorn, with horns 8 ft.1.5 in. across, reportedly died when he was struck by lightning on a south Texas ranch.
+"Old Tex," the longest Texas Longhorn, with horns over eight feet across, reportedly died when he was struck by lightning on a south Texas ranch.
 The skull and horns were preserved and are now mounted on a new body with new skin.
 It was acquired along with a pile of other hides and horns from the competing Horn Palace when it closed in 1921.